 If we would simplify the explanation of the OSS licenses as much as possible, the rough division would be to:

 - Restrictive or prohibitive (copyleft) licenses

 - Permitting or permissive (non-copyleft) licenses

-The essence of restrictive licenses is that the source code is publicly available, so that other developers can study, modify and improve it, and that such improved software remains free and accessible to the entire world.
-If there were no copyleft, or if there would be no restrictions to such software being commercialized, the derivatives of this software would very quickly become unavailable to everyone, and users of these derivatives would have no more possibility to use such a code freely, to copy, distribute or modify it.
-The intention is for a restrictive license to motivate developers who are not exclusively profit-oriented, to promote various software solutions.
+The substance of restrictive licenses is that the source code is publicly available, so that other developers can study, modify and improve it, and that such improved software remains free and accessible to the entire world and future developers with the same goals.
+If there was no copyleft, or if there would be no restrictions to such software being commercialized, the derivatives of this software would become very quickly unavailable to everyone, and users of these derivatives would have no more an option to use such a code freely, to copy, distribute, modify and improve it The intention is for a restrictive license to motivate developers who are not exclusively profit-oriented, to promote various software solutions.
 Certain important programs (for example, the GNU C ++ compiler) were created exclusively thanks to them.

 On the other hand, permissive open-source licenses provide software users with the unlimited freedom to use, study, and modify software, and contain minimum redistribution requirements for this software.
 If OSS you use is under the permissive license, you can also use the source code as part of the closed-source software, or software protected with a proprietary software license.

-The most popular permissive licenses are BSD, MIT and Apache.
+One of the most popular permissive licenses are BSD, MIT, and Apache.
 For instance, the known software packages that use one of the MIT license versions include Expat, Ruby on Rails, Node.js, jQuery, etc.